ohsu-qin/qiprofile/lib/README.md

 `papaya.js` is built as follows:

-* Clone the Papaya repository.
+* Clone the Papaya Git repository.

-* Make the directory `release/current/plain`.
+* In the cloned project directory, make the subdirectory `release/current/plain`.

 * Execute the following from the Papaya root directory:
     ```